 If you want your veneers and chip fillings to stay in tip-top shape for decades, you need to visit your dentist regularly.
 Be sure to see your dentist at least twice a year so they can access the condition of your veneers and correct any problems before they become serious ones.

 Veneers and chip fillings are an excellent way to address a number of aesthetic issues, from cracks to discolouration, while also improving the function of your teeth.
 They are a popular option because they are more affordable than dental implants but still offer maximum strength and durability, and can last for several years with the proper care and maintenance.
-If you’ve been considering getting veneers or have just received your first one, our expert team will help you understand how to properly maintain them so they can look as good as new years down the road.
+If you’ve been considering getting veneers or have just received your first one, our skilled team will help you understand how to properly maintain them so they can look as good as new years down the road.
 Contact us today to set up an appointment!